St. Thomas Aquinas and the Immaculate Conception

 and obstinate, and those untrained in the theological sciences and history.
 The

-former (modernists, liberals, and other heretics) need the Angelic Doctor to be
+former, (modernists, liberals, and other heretics), need the Angelic Doctor to

-defamed in order to bolster their positions of error.
-In addition to those already
+be defamed in order to bolster their positions of error.
+In addition to those

 theosophists, and Gnostics who also need to make St. Thomas Aquinas appear